BitPhinix/slate-yjs/docs/api/slate-yjs-core/cursor-plugin.md

 **`autoSend?: boolean`**

-Whether to automatically cursor data and selection information on change.
+Whether to automatically send cursor data and selection information on change.
 Defaults to `true`.

 <br/>

-`withCursors` should be applied directly after `withYjs/withYHistory`.
+`withCursors` should be applied directly after `withYjs`/`withYHistory`.
 For example:

 ```javascript
 const editor = useMemo(() => withCursors(withYjs(createEditor(), sharedType)), [])